2000 AD (comics): Pre-publication

+Judge Dredd

 Mills' experiences with Battle and Action in particular had taught him that readers responded to his anti-authoritarian attitudes.
 Wagner, who had written a Dirty Harry-inspired tough cop called One-Eyed Jack for Valiant, saw that readers also responded to authority figures, and developed a character that took the concept to its logical extreme, imagining an ultra-violent lawman patrolling a future New York with the power to arrest, sentence, and if required execute criminals on the spot.
 This would allow the new comic to be as violent as Action had been – a comic which had generated much controversy – but without attracting criticism, because the violence would be committed by an officer of the law.
 As Sanders put it, "The formula was simple: violence on the side of justice ...
 Dredd could be as violent as hell, and no one could say a thing."

 Meanwhile, Mills had developed a horror strip, inspired by the novels of Dennis Wheatley, about a hanging judge, called Judge Dread (after the reggae and ska artist of the same name).
 The idea was abandoned as unsuitable for the new comic, but the name, with a little modification, was adopted by Wagner for his ultimate lawman.

 The task of visualising the newly named Judge Dredd was given to Carlos Ezquerra, a Spanish artist who had previously worked with Mills on Battle, on a strip called Major Eazy.
 Wagner gave Ezquerra an advertisement for the film Death Race 2000, showing the character Frankenstein clad in black leather, as a suggestion for what the character should look like.
 Ezquerra elaborated on this greatly, adding body-armour, zips and chains, which Wagner originally thought over the top.
 Wagner's initial script was rewritten by Mills and drawn up by Ezquerra, but when the art came back a rethink was necessary.
 The hardware and cityscapes Ezquerra had drawn were far more futuristic than the near-future setting originally intended, and Mills decided to run with it and set the strip further into the future.
 By this stage, however, Wagner and Ezquerra had both quit.

 Mills was reluctant to lose Judge Dredd, and farmed the strip out to a variety of freelance writers, hoping to develop it further.
 Their scripts were given to a variety of artists as Mills tried to find a strip which would make a good introduction to the character, all of which meant that Dredd would not be ready for the first issue.
 The story chosen was one written by freelancer Peter Harris, (Note: Harris also wrote two Future Shocks and one episode of M.A.C.H.
 One.) extensively rewritten by Mills and including an idea suggested by Kelvin Gosnell, and drawn by newcomer Mike McMahon.
 The strip debuted in prog 2, dated 5 March 1977.